intervene-EU-H2020/flagship/README.md

     1. Line 6 - Specify the path where PRS are to be saved.
     2. Line 7 - Specify the path of the downloaded summary statistics from Step 1.
     3. Line 8 - Specify the path to the directory where the allele frequencys are stored.
-    4. Line 9 - Specify the path to the directory of the snplist created as part of Step 3a.
+    4. Line 9 - If you want to speed up computation and calculate PRS on a subset of SNPs, i.e. hapmap, you can specify the list here.
     5. Line 10 - Specify the path to the directory where the genotypes are stored (it is likely line 8 and line 10 will have the same path).
     6. Line 17 - Specify the path to plink.
 If you do not have plink2 installed, also change to the version used by your biobank.
     7. Line 18 - Change 'genotype_plink_files' to the name of your genotype files.